MegaManSec/gixy-ng/docs/en/plugins/host_spoofing.md

+---
+title: "Host Header Spoofing"
+description: "Prevent Host header forgery in NGINX.
+Learn why you should use $host instead of $http_host to stop cache poisoning and SSRF attacks."
+---

 # [host_spoofing] Request's Host header forgery

 Often, an application located behind Nginx needs a correct `Host` header for URL generation (redirects, resources, links in emails etc.).